 Keep Calling Until You Win — Or You're Sure You've Lost

 A common mistake with radio giveaways is to call once and give up if you hit a busy signal.
 It's likely that you're calling at the same time as many other entrants, but that doesn't mean that you don't have a chance of winning.

 When you get a busy signal, hang up and call again immediately.
 And again.
 And again.
 Even if you get through and find out that you are not the right caller, try again.
 Many people have redialed and won the next time their call got through.

 Don't give up if it seems like a lot of time has passed; some stations wait a while before they start picking winners.
 Keep calling until the winner is announced on the air.

-Flash hangs up the phone more quickly, and redial will save you the time of entering the number by hand or scrolling to your saved speed dial every time.
+Flash hangs up the phone more quickly, and redial saves you from re-entering the number by hand or scrolling to your saved speed dial every time.

 Just be sure that you don't hang up so quickly that you mistake a ring for a busy signal!

 Some phone companies offer a continuous redial service for a low fee.
-This service will continue to call in the background until they reach a ring instead of a busy tone.
-They will then call you back to answer the call.
+This service will continuously calls in the background until you reach a ring instead of a busy tone.
+It then calls you back to answer the call.

 If you have two telephones, such as a house phone and a cell phone, call in with both at the same time.
-This will double your chances of getting through.
+This doubles your chances of getting through.

 Using your phones' speaker function will make it easier to keep track of which phone is getting through or reaching a busy signal.